-- Awards will be made to Center Partner District Educators for projects that focus on the development or expansion of best practices or specific strategies for teaching children of poverty.
+- Awards will be made to Center Partner District Educators for projects that focus on the development or expansion of best practices or specific strategies for teaching/supporting under-resourced learners and/or their families.

 - Projects will be funded for up to $2,000 per Outreach Project.